Three more emails we received on homosexuality

 Response: It is not our intent to promote "the homosexual life style".

 First of all, there is no "homosexual lifestyle" just as there is no "heterosexual lifestyle".
-Rather there are homosexual and heterosexual lifestyleS: celibacy, promiscuity, dating, living together, marrying, etc.
+Rather there are homosexual and heterosexual lifestyleS: celibacy, promiscuity, dating, developing a committed relationship, living together, marrying, etc.